This post may contain affiliate links. Read the full disclosure

 If you want to know how to make the most of a staycation with your family, consider the following guide that will have your kids laughing all “staycation’ long—all without leaving your home.

-Choosing a staycation theme can be a bit overwhelming, but a little planning can go a long way towards finding the perfect staycation theme or idea for you and your kids.
+When it comes to family staycation ideas, choosing a staycation theme can be a bit overwhelming.
+But a little planning can go a long way towards finding the perfect staycation theme or idea for you and your kids.